hzw1199/FloatingView/README.md

 * ```OverlayActivity```: Display FloatingView above certain Activity
 * ```OverlayViewGroup```: Display FloatingView above certain ViewGroup
 * Move FloatingView with finger
+* Scale FloatingView with two fingers (can be disabled)
 * Define 9 initial position for FloatingView
 * Define initial paddings for FloatingView
+* Hold FloatingView object, so that you can change the content of FloatingView dynamically, and set OnClickListener for each child view of FloatingView

 # Usage